Death in 19th-century Mormonism: Burial and funeral

 Latter Day Saints believed that "preserving the integrity of the body between death and resurrection" was necessary for salvation.
 Mormon pioneers, in the midst of their journey west, "respectfully and even reverently" buried their dead along the trail.
 Graves were blessed as "resting place[s] of the dead until the resurrection."
 Cemeteries were considered holy, and burial in such sites was extremely important to many Mormons.
 People wished for their loved ones to lie undisturbed.
 The bodies of Joseph and Hyrum Smith, for instance, were buried secretly in the basement of the Nauvoo House to protect them from mobs.

-Once the pioneers reached the Salt Lake Valley, they designated block 49 in the new municipality of Salt Lake City as the first cemetery for members of the Church of Jesus Christ of Latter-day Saints in Utah Territory.
+Once the pioneers reached the Salt Lake Valley, they designated block 49 in the new municipality of Salt Lake City as the first cemetery for members of the LDS Church in Utah Territory.
 Then, in 1849, George B. Wallace, Daniel H. Wells, and Joseph L. Heywood designated 20 acres of land in the nearby foothills as the Salt Lake City Cemetery.
 By order of an 1856 city ordinance, residents were required to be buried in the cemetery; but some families, fearing grave robbers, continued to bury loved ones on their own private property.
 Burial remained the main method of respecting the dead in Mormon culture throughout the 19th century, but some Latter-day Saints, beginning in 1877, were cremated.
 Joseph F. Smith taught that cremation would not interfere with the resurrection of the body in the afterlife, stating that "it is impossible to destroy a body … the time will come when every essential particle will be called back together again."
 Still, burial was encouraged by church leaders.
 Many desired to be buried alongside family members; Joseph Smith, for example, made plans to build a family sepulcher but died before completing the project.
 This "tomb of Joseph" was designed for the purpose of Smith and his family being together to witness "the morning of the first resurrection."
 Some early Latter-day Saints, however, opted to be buried with other people of the faith instead of their family members who had not joined the church.